 Where: Shop G02, G/F, The Peak Galleria, 118 Peak Road, The Peak, Hong Kong

-How much: $288 for roast with unlimited veggies and Yorkshire puddings; plus additional $188 for two-hours free-flow
+How much: $288 for roast with unlimited veggies; plus additional $168 for two hours of free-flow drinks

-British by name, and British my nature, Shoreditch is another Hong Kong resto serving up the goods on the weekends.
+British by name and British by nature, Shoreditch is another Hong Kong resto serving up the goods come the weekend.
 If you’re a lover of roast lamb, make sure to head here on Saturdays to enjoy the roast lamb shank and rosemary gravy, or opt for the Sunday offering of roast ribeye of beef and horseradish.
-Both dishes come complete with baby new potatoes, fine beans, carrots, Yorkshire pudding and gravy, with a roast spring chicken option available on both days, too.
+Both dishes come complete with baby new potatoes, fine beans, carrots, Yorkshire pudding and gravy, with a roast spring chicken option available both days too.

 When: Saturdays and Sunday, 9am to 5pm (or until it runs out)